Estria: Murals

 According to the Estria Foundation website, the primary goal of the Water Writes project was to raise awareness of water crises around the world.
 Murals were created in collaboration with local schools and communities.
 “The Water Writes mural series ended in 2014 with twelve domestic and international cities painted with large scale murals.”

+Estria's first mural in The Water Writes series by The Estria Foundation was painted in Los Angeles California on Whittier Boulevard.
+The mural was titled Cuidela, which translates to “take care of it” in Spanish.
+This mural was done with the help of an 8th grade science class at KIPPLA Prep having the kids help to paint their experiences with water.
+The mural depicted stories of Chumash and also Aztec mythologies of the rain.
+It featured birds and fish to show the resilience of the people and pictured water in different places like in pipelines and water bottles to show the commercialization of it.
+It even featured the Aztec mythical water goddess Chalchiuhtlicue who the Aztecs prayed to in times of water needs.
+The "Water Writes” series traveled to 10 cities showing the water crises and unique realities that each community faced.
+The mural was a way to connect with the community and bring awareness to the issue and let the community know that they were not alone.

 The third mural in that series, Ola Ka Wai, Ola Ka Honua (As the Water Lives, the Earth Thrives) was completed in 2011.
 It is located in the Kapalama community in downtown Honolulu.
 It measures two stories high and almost two hundred feet long.
 [4] The mural is anchored by a portrait of Hawaii’s last ruling monarch, Queen Liliʻuokalani.
 This reflects the native Hawaiian’s resistance to the colonization of their sovereign nation and the loyalty and respect they have for her.
 On the right side of the mural the land is represented as it was naturally and on the left side it is depicted as it could be if restored through responsible stewardship.
 Murals like this one have served to draw attention to the importance of environmental responsibility.
 They also draw communities together for a cause and serve as effective educational devices.